OpenCouncilData/ocd-standards/_includes/intro.md

 [Steve Bennett](http://stevebennett.me) (City of Melbourne) is the de facto maintainer of the standards.
 [Send email](mailto:stevage@gmail.com) if you're interested in helping out.

-### Why
+### Goals

- To allow datasets from different councils to be easily joined up into something bigger, to support research, app development, knowledge exchange between councils, and use by the public.
+The Open Council Data Standards focus on making it easy to join datasets across council boundaries, to support research, app development, knowledge exchange between councils, and use by the public.
+They focus on datasets which are:

+- commonly held by many different councils
+- of use to data consumers in aggregated forms
+- not already available in aggregated forms

 See the number of datasets already published by councils on the [Open Council Data Map](http://map.opencouncildata.org).